project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 -------------------

-As we have taken the time to capture the reasoning to include the compoment Intent we can use the reports to produce a view of the Intent column comments that are invaluable when interrogating a component and understanding why decisions were made.
+As we have taken the time to capture the reasoning to include the component Intent we can use the reports to produce a view of the Intent column comments that are invaluable when interrogating a component and understanding why decisions were made.